-Journal of Pharmacovigilance & Drug Safety Journal is dedicated to following the highest ethical principles of scholarly publishing and promoting highest standards of integrity and ethical conduct in research and its evaluation.
+Journal of Pharmacovigilance and Drug Safety (JPDS) is dedicated to following the highest ethical principles of scholarly publishing and promoting the highest standards of integrity and ethical conduct in research and its evaluation.

 It is mandatory for authors, reviewers, and editorial board members to comply with "Publication Ethics and Malpractice Statement".

-The Journal of Pharmacovigilance & Drug Safety is committed to following best practices on ethical matters, errors and retractions.
+The Journal of Pharmacovigilance and Drug Safety is committed to following best practices on ethical matters, errors and retractions.
 The deterrence of publication malpractice is one of the important tasks of the editorial board.
-The International Archives of BioMedical and Clinical Research is very strict in any kind of unethical conduct, and will not tolerate plagiarism in any form.
-Authors should be assured before submitting articles to the Journal of Pharmacovigilance & Drug Safety that manuscript contents are original.
+JPDS is very strict in any kind of unethical conduct, and will not tolerate plagiarism in any form.
+Authors should be assured before submitting articles to the Journal of Pharmacovigilance and Drug Safety that manuscript contents are original.
 Furthermore, they warrant that their article has neither been published elsewhere in any language fully or partly, nor is it under review for publication anywhere.

 This journal would not be responsible for any dispute related to authorship of a submitted paper.
 Any change in the authorship (such as addition or deletion of author(s) or change in the sequence of author list) should be intimated to the editorial office through a letter signed by all authors before publication of the paper.

-Journal of Pharmacovigilance & Drug Safety is determined to promote integrity in research publication.
+Journal of Pharmacovigilance and Drug Safety is determined to promote integrity in research publications.
 We have great respect and we generally follow the guidelines, given by COMMITTEE ON PUBLICATION ETHICS (COPE) for any publication disputes, authorship disputes, etc. For these kinds of disputes, we generally visit and follow the COPE website and author(s) are also requested to do so.

-The authors give an exclusive unlimited license to Journal of Pharmacovigilance & Drug Safety to publish the accepted articles in any media (print, electronic or any other) any number of times.
+The authors give an exclusive unlimited license to Journal of Pharmacovigilance and Drug Safety to publish the accepted articles in any media (print, electronic or any other) any number of times.
 The authors should agree to transfer copyright and sign a declaration to this effect.
-The author(s) should be the sole author(s) of the article and should have full authority to enter into agreement and in granting rights to Journal of Pharmacovigilance & Drug Safety, which are not in breach of any other obligation.
+The author(s) should be the sole author(s) of the article and should have full authority to enter into agreement and in granting rights to Journal of Pharmacovigilance and Drug Safety, which are not in breach of any other obligation.
 The author(s) should ensure the integrity of the paper and related works.
-Authors should mandatorily ensure that submission of manuscript to Journal of Pharmacovigilance & Drug Safety would result into no breach of contract or of confidence or of commitment given to secrecy.
+Authors should mandatorily ensure that submission of the manuscript to the Journal of Pharmacovigilance and Drug Safety would result into no breach of contract or of confidence or of commitment given to secrecy.